 The landscape design provides the setting for a unique integration of the larger Princeton University campus with the Delaware and Raritan Canal State Park.
 More than 1,200 new trees and an array of native shrub and groundcover plantings will bring the natural beauty of the State Park into a distinct part of the campus experience, enhancing both the ecological role of the park corridor and the social life of the campus.
 Defined by several types of spaces – including woodlands, courtyards, rain gardens, plazas, allées, and open meadows with clusters of trees – the plan situates a diverse range of activities in a cohesive and beautiful landscape.
 Athletics facilities and viewing areas provide focal points for social activity, while woodlands provide lush green areas for respite and relaxation.
 The siting of buildings has been optimized to reduce the overall development footprint and create a walkable campus.
 Roads are designed as “complete streets,” with facilities shared between cars, bicycles, scooters, pedestrians, and generous landscape and green infrastructure elements.

-These projects contribute to the achievement of Princeton’s sustainability goals, including management of stormwater using green infrastructure and achieving net-zero carbon emissions by 2046.
+We design buildings and manage construction projects that help the University achieve our Sustainability Plan goals including achieving net-zero carbon emissions by 2046.
+See how on our sustainable design pages.
 The University is seeking LEED certification for the buildings, Passive House certification for the graduate student housing project, and ParkSmart certification for the garage.

 If you have a question or concern about campus construction, please call us at 609-258-8023 (7:30 am – 5 pm) or submit a "Contact Us" form.